ipfs-tech/charter-ietf-multiformats/README.md

 * Creating or standardizing new data formats identified by a multicodec byte header.
 * Determining whether one data format is better than another data format.
-* Changing multiformat header assignments currently marked as `permanent` in the community registry that have been implemented in production and already meet the multihash requirements for status `final`.
+* Normatively changing or reassigning multiformat header assignments currently marked as `permanent` in the community registry that have been implemented in production and already meet the multihash requirements for status `final`.

 [1]: https://ipfs.io/ipfs/QmXec1jjwzxWJoNbxQF5KffL8q6hFXm9QwUGaa3wKGk6dT/#title=Multicodecs&src=https://raw.githubusercontent.com/multiformats/multicodec/master/table.csv